radekaadek/szukaj-id/README.md

 4. uvicorn main:app // run server

-For running the image_cropper.py script use pip install Pillow For running the snapchat.py script use pip install bs4 and pip install lxml
+For running the image_cropper.py script use pip install Pillow

 Build with Fast API
 Every api request uses an aiohttp session